Pueblos de Cádiz - Arcos de la Frontera

 Where to stay

 Fuerte Hoteles is always the best option to stay in Andalucia, know its cities and rest.
 The chain has facilities where you can enjoy, in addition to its services, the best of each point of the region, a good example is Fuerte Grazalema, nestled in the mountains and with a spectacular pool that makes you forget everything and enjoy the most relaxing holidays in the most natural way.
 On the other hand, if you prefer lounging on the beach, Fuerte Conil is located opposite to one of the most beautiful beaches of Spain, the beach of La Fontanilla.
-It is noted for its unique Andalucian style, its 25,000 square meters of gardens, 4 outdoor pools, Jacuzzi, tennis courts and a full equipped Spa.
+It is noted for its unique Andalucian style, its 12,000 square meters of gardens, 3 outdoor pools and a full equipped Spa.

 Leave A Comment